Topener/nl.fokkezb.pullToRefresh/README.md

 * 1.5
   * New `top` option for compatibility with `Ti.UI.Window.extendEdges` on iOS7
   * Arrow now properly hidden on Android, using opacity
+  * Default style updated to match Twitter on iOS7
 * 1.4
   * Now compatible with Android and other OS!
 * 1.3